LESBAT-HEIG-VD/EcoDynElec/docs/examples/Downloading.rst

 .. code:: ipython3

-    from dynamical.parameter import Parameter # Import the Parameter class
+    from ecodynelec.parameter import Parameter # Import the Parameter class

 Strictly regarding the requirements for downloading, we require + to set the dates + to indicate the directory where to download + to configure